czhou578/autoresearch/program.md

 2. **Read the in-scope files**: The repo is small.
 Read these files for full context:
    - `README.md` — repository context.
    - `train.py` — the file you modify.
 Model architecture, optimizer, training loop.
+   - `templates/` — contains the template for team updates.
 3. **Confirm and go**: Confirm setup looks good.

 Once you get confirmation, kick off the experimentation.